deanpham98/franka_motion_primitive/doc.md

         - otherwise the old control law is incorrect and much works need to be done to modify both the control law and admittance motion

         - IDEA to test Jacobian: J_K^O = [R, 0; 0, R] * J_K^K -> compare with zeroJacobian

+# 3/8
+- can't fully insert reason
+    - biased torque is wrong

+- tradeoff: damping increase -> increase unstability, but non-uniform motion

+- kd_rot up to 0.9 still stable and the robot is very light